Home , History , Ten Gurus , Guru Arjan Dev Ji

 The Guru Granth Sahib

 In 1604, Guru Arjan Dev Ji completed the compilation of the Adi Granth — the original Sikh scripture.
 He gathered the hymns of the first four Gurus, added over 2,000 of his own compositions, and included the writings of 36 saints from Hindu and Muslim traditions.
-He installed the scripture in the newly completed Harmandir Sahib — the Golden Temple — declaring it the living presence of God.
+He then installed the scripture in the newly completed Harmandir Sahib — the Golden Temple — declaring it the living presence of God.

 Martyrdom & legacy

-His martyrdom galvanized the Sikh community and led his son, Guru Hargobind Ji, to introduce the military dimension of Sikhism.
-He composed more hymns than any other Guru — over 2,000 — making his voice the strongest in the Guru Granth Sahib.
+His martyrdom galvanised the Sikh community.
+As a direct result, his son Guru Hargobind Ji introduced the military dimension of Sikhism.
+Furthermore, Guru Arjan Dev Ji composed more hymns than any other Guru — over 2,000 — making his voice the strongest presence in the Guru Granth Sahib.

 Teachings & core message